adrobinoga/zk-protocol/protocol.md

 Where the others fields, the `payload size`, `checksum`, `session id` and `reply number` are calculated from context and the given packet parameters.

+Sometimes the other parameters are filled with other values, not given from context, to indicate this we use the notation:

+	packet(id=<command/reply code>, data=<payload data>, <field>=<value>)

+Example:

+	packet(id=CMD_ACK_OK, session id=0000)

+**Notes**:

-When data parameter is absent, an empty `payload data` field should be assumed.
+- When data parameter is absent, an empty `payload data` field should be assumed.

-Also, in this notation the id code is given in big endian (as seen on the table of command codes), and the data could be given as a textual description or as a sequence of hex numbers.
+- Also, in this notation the hex codes are given in big endian (as seen on the table of command codes), and the data could be given as a textual description or as a sequence of hex numbers.

-Some type of commands have a data field that it is always terminated in `0x00`, this is a way to indicate the end of a string, in this documentation this value is always shown to prevent ambiguity, it may be shown as `00` if it is a sequence of hex numbers or it may be shown as `\x00`, if a string is used.
+- Some type of commands have a data field that it is always terminated in `0x00`, this is a way to indicate the end of a string, in this documentation this value is always shown to prevent ambiguity, it may be shown as `00` if it is a sequence of hex numbers or it may be shown as `\x00`, if a string is used.

 #### Realtime Packet Creation ####